Need help?

-This test reliably and accurately measures the ammonium and ammonia value in
+This test reliably and accurately measures the ammonium and ammonia value

 freshwater, saltwater aquariums and ponds